A bad credit score could make dating more difficult

 More than 42 percent of survey respondents said that credit scores affect their interest in dating someone.
 The survey was done by financial advice website Bankrate, along with Princeton Survey Research Associates International.
 One big reason is it’s an indicator of whether you’re responsible and stable.

 And here’s the bad news, guys: Women are more judgmental when it comes to credit.
-In a survey of 1,000 American adults, half of women and 35 percent of men say a credit score could have an impact on whether they’d find a date appealing.
+In a survey of 1,000 American adults, half of the women and 35 percent of men say a credit score could have an impact on whether they’d find a date appealing.

 The group most concerned about their date’s credit is older millennials, between ages 27 and 36.
 On the flip side, 55 percent of younger millennials between 18 and 26 say that a person’s credit has no influence on their romantic pursuits.